bachob5/Food-Nutrition-Microbiome/README.md

 the retrieved data is available for further local parsing to flag only the diet-related studies using text and data mining techniques fed by ontology terms (e.g. ONS: https://www.ebi.ac.uk/ols4/ontologies/ons) and relational terms present in PhenotypeDB (https://dashin.eu/interventionstudies/).

+Additional data sources were considered essential during the execution of this study, namely MG-RAST (Metagenomics Analysis Server: https://www.mg-rast.org/) and JGI (Joint Genome Institute: https://genome.jgi.doe.gov/portal/), as they offer an important and curated set of human microbiome data.
+As done with Mgnify these databases were explored for human-associated microbiome data using their specific APIs.
+The related data were retrieved and filtered for diet-related studies using ad-hoc python scripts documented below.

-According to the results obtained from the text mining routine, the repository will be regularly updated with the newly obtained results.
-Some terms used for text mining purposes are enriched after manual curation of projects and studies descriptions and abstracts.
+According to the results obtained from the text mining routine, this repository will be regularly updated with the newly obtained results.
+Some terms used for text mining purposes were enriched also from manual mining of projects and studies descriptions and abstracts.

 To make use of the scripts of this repository, it is required to install python 3 with the following libraries: requests, pandas, collections, pathlib, itertools, json, tqdm, urllib3.

 To reduce the space usage, here we included only example files.
 However, all scripts are fully functional and they can be run locally to get the complete results.

+In the following, a step by step guide to retrieve and parse the data from the above mentioned databases is provided:

 # Mgnify: data retrieval and analysis